Borghese-Gladiator/next-custom-auth-ts/README.md

 - Ctrl+Shift+P - run command (eg: `Remove unused imports` or `Sort Imports`)
   - note: Sort Imports just sorts alphabetically and not as it should (system, package, and then custom imports)

+### Retro
+TypeScript is a pain in the ass with all the request types and refactoring other people's code.
+The correct way is prob write everything in JS and then add types to working MVP code so I'm not stuck with editing random people's tutorial code while adding types.

 # Next.js README
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).